As a student, you can rely on what’s called ‘fair dealing for research or study’.

 This exception allows you to reproduce limited copyright material both for your own reference and in your assignments.
 The guidelines for text and notated (sheet) music are:

-Copyright is a monopoly created by legislation that is meant to act as an incentive to keep people creating.
+Copyright is a type of intellectual property right which is meant to act as an incentive to keep people creating.

 It refers to a set of exclusive economic rights that give authors/creators control over what happens to their work.
 These rights include the right to:

 Copyright is automatic as soon as the original work is created.
 It is not necessary to register copyright in Australia.
 However, copyright does not last forever.
 Different types of work have different periods of duration and duration varies from country to country.

 Surely copyright doesn't exist on the internet?

 It sure does!
 Material (including text, documents, reports, photos, music, movies, etc) on websites and other online platforms is protected by copyright in the same way as more traditional media such as books.
 The internet is just another form of publishing.